darkn3rd/script-tut/cibox/README.md

 # Continuous Integration (CI)

-[../.github/workflows/ci.yml](../.github/workflows/ci.yml) runs the shared [testbox](../testbox/README.md) harness (`rake`) for a fixed set of languages on every push/PR - currently `python3`, `ruby`, `perl`, `bash`, and `powershell`.
-That matrix list *is* the "which languages are tested in CI" tag: there's no separate manifest file, adding or dropping a language means editing that one list directly. `rake` only actually fails the job on a real test failure because of the `at_exit` hook at the bottom of `testbox/Script.rb` - without it, Ruby exits 0 regardless of how many test comparisons came back false.
+This area covers Continious Integration scripts in general.

+Currently GHA (GitHub Actions) is used to run tests.
+GHA will use a matrix, a list of langauges, to use the test harness (`rake` and `Script.rb`) to run the tests for a given language.

+The GHA script is configured in `script-tut/.github/workflows/ci.yml`.

 ## Setup for Act

 ### Windows 11: Elevated Privileges

 In order to run elevated privileges without ambiguity in the instructions, install gsudo.
 Any command that requires elevated privileges will be prepended by gsudo.
-Use Chocolatey or Winget in a termianl with elevated privileges.
+Use Chocolatey or Winget in a terminal with elevated privileges.

-* Instasll with Chocolatey
+* Install with **Chocolatey**
   ```powershell
   choco install -y gsudo
   ```
-* Install using Winget
+* Install using **Winget**
   ```powershell
   winget install gerardog.gsudo
   ```